CLOSE SEARCH

 TOLATA sets out the framework for the Court’s powers to decide on beneficial ownership rights of unmarried couples.
 The court will determine who are the beneficial owners of a property and in what proportions.

-Under TOLATA, the Court has the express powers to decide:
+Under TOLATA, if the Court decides the claim has merit, it has the express powers to decide:

 As with any civil dispute it is rarely advisable to go all the way to a trial.
 Litigation is always risky, expensive and uncertain.